 Black Label Movement

-Black Label Movement is a dance theater company creating wildly physical work that embraces risk and pushes boundaries.
+Black Label Movement (BLM) is a dance theater company creating wildly physical work that embraces risk and pushes boundaries.
+BLM was named the Outstanding Ensemble by the 2014 Minnesota Sage Awards, the annual awards event of the Minnesota Dance Community.

 In a unique collaboration, the company has paired dance with the sciences, using dancers and movement to examine scientific principles and theories in real time and at human scale.
 These collaborations are part of the Moving Cell Project and have developed into BLM performing in two popular TED Talks: A Modest Proposal and The Facts of Life.
 This performance will feature A Modest Proposal - check out the Ted Talk video below!